Villavu/Simba/Doc/sphinx/scriptref/bitmaps.rst

     procedure SetBitmapSize(Bmp,NewW,NewH : integer);

 Change the size of the bitmap.
-Previous data will be preserved (if possible).
+Previous data will be preserved (if possible), so enlarging the bitmap won't destroy the old data, but shrinking it will inevitably destroy some data.
+(Everything that falls out of the new bounds)

+.. _scriptref-getbitmapsize:

 GetBitmapSize
 -------------